psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  1. MUST require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the redirect URI
  1. MUST require that redirect URIs use the `https` scheme
  1. MUST verify, if possible, that the authorization code (section 1.3.1 of [RFC6749]) has not been previously used
+ 1. MUST provide a means for resource servers to verify the validity, integrity, sender-constraining, scope (incl. `authorization_details`), expiration and revocation status of an access token, either by providing an introspection endpoint [@!RFC7662], by exposing signature verification keys, or by deployment-specific means.

 **NOTE**: If replay identification of the authorization code is not possible, it is desirable to set the validity period of the authorization code to one minute or a suitable short period of time.
 The validity period may act as a cache control indicator of when to clear the authorization code cache if one is used.